 Click Load Example Data Set in the Select Data window.
 The Fitting Data Set Chooser window opens.

 Note Use the Inputs and Targets options in the Select Data window when you need to load data from the MATLAB® workspace.

-Select House Pricing, and click Import.
+Select Chemical, and click Import.
 This returns you to the Select Data window.

 Click Next to display the Validation and Test Data window, shown in the following figure.

 The validation and test data sets are each set to 15% of the original data.

 With these settings, the input vectors and target vectors will be randomly divided into three sets as follows: